pharmer/issues/docs/cloud/gce/README.md

         kubelet: v1.13.5
 ```

 #### Create new machine-deployments

-You can deploy new machine-deployments by deploying the following yaml
+You can create new machine-deployments by deploying the following yaml

 ```yaml
 kind: MachineDeployment